Best Online Master’s Degrees in: International Relations

 Building a Career

-Similar to other liberal arts subjects, an international relations degree doesn’t translate into any specific field.
+Similar to other liberal arts subjects, an international relations degree doesn't translate into any specific field.
 Instead, students may pursue numerous options that require expertise in international relations, including working as a Foreign Service Officer or diplomat for the government, a demographer, political scientist, or an intelligence specialist.
 According to the U.S. Bureau of Labor Statistics, about 53% of political scientists work for the federal government.
 Political scientists research political ideas and trends and analyze the structure of government, political trends, and legislative issues.
-In 2010, the median annual pay for professionals in this field was $107,420.
+The median annual pay for professionals in this field was $107,420.
 Employment of political scientists is expected to grow only 8% between 2010 and 2020, which is slower than average for all occupations.
 However, these statistics are no guarantee of actual employment or salary, which is determined by the state of the economy, the availability of jobs where you live, and your level of experience in the field.

 Another option is to become a Foreign Service Officer with the U.S. Department of State.
 The Department of States offers five different career tracks: consular, economic, management, political, and public diplomacy officers.
 Regardless of the career path, the goal of a Foreign Service Officer is to interact effectively with the populations of the host country and help advance American interests worldwide.
 However, competition for these positions is high.